-- Supporting people to live independently care at home to explore development of a care at home collaborative - Day opportunities for adults with learning disabilities work with partners to consider place based approach and range of services available - Post diagnostic support for people with dementia diagnosis - Supported training opportunity for people with additional support needs through Café services in Eastwood and Barrhead HCC - Near Fatal Overdose
+- Supporting people to live independently care at home to explore development of a care at home collaborative - Day opportunities for adults with learning disabilities work with partners to consider place based approach and range of services available - Cross sector support for young people in periods of transition from school, home and independent living - Post diagnostic support for people with a dementia diagnosis - Supported training opportunity for people with additional support needs through Café services in Eastwood and Barrhead HCC - Near Fatal Overdose development across local services - Asset mapping to understand local assets and reduce duplication of service - Collaborative approach to understand use of technology ,current and future housing needs and current allocation routes - Explore the feasibility and scope for a cross sector Housing Forum for East Renfrewshire - Collaboration on advice and information, providing shared language with consistent themes across directories and websites. - Develop the market share split with external partners for care at home to meet demographic demands and achieve best value.